2014 Rotherham Metropolitan Borough Council election: Election result

 This was the first election since the Rotherham child sexual exploitation scandal broke.
-Turnout lowered to about half of its 2010 figure (down to 34.79%).
+Turnout declined to about half of its 2010 figure (down to 34.79%).
 UKIP made huge gains, taking 10 of the 21 seats in play, their first ever at the Council.

-Opposition to Labour is up to the levels of 2007, but Labour's majority on the Council is still safe despite being reduced from 58 to 50 (out of 63).
+Opposition to Labour was roughly equivalent to the levels of 2007, but Labour's majority on the Council was still safe despite being reduced from 58 to 50 (out of 63).

 Council Composition

 Prior to the election the composition of the council was:

 After the election the composition of the council was: